andersy005/xdev-projects/projects/construction/projspec_repo2singularity.md

 1. Dynamic image building from a git repository.
 One way to accomplish this on an HPC system is to swap Docker with some HPC compatible container/image builder.
 For example [Singularity](https://github.com/hpcng/singularity), [Shifter](https://github.com/NERSC/shifter), [Charliecloud](https://github.com/hpc/charliecloud).
 2. Launching an interactive web application from inside the image.
 This involves some work on JupyterHub's side.

-This project is meant to address the first point (1): **Dynamic image building from a git repository**.
-Since singularity containers are currently supported on Cheyenne/Casper, this project will implement **repo2singularity**, a lightweight alternative to repo2docker that can be run on Cheyenne, Casper or other HPC systems lacking docker support.
+This project is going to address the first point (1): **Dynamic image building from a git repository**.
+Since singularity containers are currently supported on Cheyenne (`module load singularity/3.3.0`), this project will implement **repo2singularity**, a lightweight alternative to repo2docker that can be run on Cheyenne, Casper or other HPC systems lacking docker support.

 ## Repositories